JoacoPeralta99/Mavin-Challenge/README.md

 - **Query Form:** A page where the user enters their query.

-- **API Route in Next.js:** An endpoint that triggers a LangChain.js agent.
+- **API Route in Next.js:** An endpoint that triggers a LangChain.js agent and sends the query to the Python microservice.

+- **Python Microservice:** Service in FastAPI that receives the query enriched with the search results, calls Ollama to generate the final response and returns it.
 - **Uses a Web Search Tool:** (SerpAPI via @langchain/community).

 - **Integrates a Local LLM:** Through the Ollama extension.